orphu/mcdungeon/spawners/README.txt

 can be referenced as spawner types in dungeon config files.
 See default.cfg for more details.

-Each custom spawner is an YAML file containing the tags required to create the spawner object.
+Each custom spawner is an YAML file containing the nbt tags required to create the spawner object.
 You may add your own files by editing the defaults using a text editor, taking care to match nbt2yaml's format. https://pypi.python.org/pypi/nbt2yaml